kucrut/kc-settings/readme.txt

 4. Post settings

 == Changelog ==

+= 1.3.8 =
+* Load scripts and styles only when _really_ needed, props dinesh4monto
+* Better JS for handling multiinput

 = 1.3.7 =
 * New input type: date, supports both old (jQuery UI Datepicker) and new browsers (HTML5 forms)